 Chances are, if you struggle to read anything on your pin, then nobody is going to bother reading them either!

 Make sure your fonts are large enough to read on mobile, as well as clear enough for anybody to read.
 Additionally, avoid using script fonts that are hard to read on mobile.
 With 85% of Pinners using the mobile app, it only makes sense to have your Pins easily readable and attention-grabbing.
+Now this is Graphic Design 101 that I learnt the hard way through many pin design mistakes.
+Logically speaking, anybody with common sense won’t do that.
+(I mean, here I am judging you when I did the same mistake).

 However, it does get a little hard to realise sometimes that when we think a pin is attractive and well-designed, our audience might not.
-When designing our pins, we might like certain color combinations or fixate on certain bright colors without thinking whether it's going to be user-friendly.
+When designing our pins, we might like certain color combinations or fixate on certain bright colors without thinking whether it’s going to be user-friendly.
+Whenever you are designing your Pinterest graphics, keep your audience, potential new readers, and clients in mind.
+Appeal to their desire to solve a pressing problem you have the solution to.

 When I hit 100k monthly views, I was doing the whole “whoop, whoop!” dance and feeling so proud of myself.
 You can even read in detail about how I did it here.